-The most significant is probably Scottish Cramp which tends to show up at about 6 months of age.
-Clearly dogs with this affliction should not be used for breeding.
+The most significant is probably the Scottish Cramp which tends to show up at about 6 months of age.
+Clearly, dogs with this affliction should not be used for breeding.

 Fertility issues have also occurred.
 Cesky breeders could do more to share information about genetic issues that arise in their breeding program and help us all establish where the problems originate and amend our breeding plans accordingly.

-Can you guide us through your breeding process: do you breed your own studs or do you favour studs from external bloodlines?
-How do you decide on which bitch will mate which male, what is your breeding plan's objective eventually?
+Can you guide us through your breeding process: do you breed your own studs or do you favor studs from external bloodlines?
+How do you decide on which bitch will mate with which male, what is your breeding plan's objective eventually?

 I generally use my own males but have used another local breeder’s stock as well.
 I have imported dogs from Sweden and the Czech Republic with a view to getting diversity in my genetics.
 With the breed being relatively young and small in numbers there is not a lot of genetic diversity to be had.

 Breeding Ceskies can be challenging with a lot of breeders having difficulty in successful matings.
 I have established a great working relationship with the Theriogenology department of a nearby veterinary university (University of Guelph) and do everything in my power to get puppies on the ground.